viebel/blog.klipse.tech/_posts/2016-06-06-klipse-plugin-tuto.md

 (map inc [1 2 3])
 ~~~

-Feel free to edit the code above: it's interactive => it evaluates when you press `Ctrl-Enter` or after 2 seconds of inactivity (useful for mobile).
+Feel free to edit the code above: it's interactive => it evaluates again as you type.

 All I had to do in order to **klipsify** my code snippet, was to set the `language-klipse` class (configurable) to the appropriate html element.